 Fear of stock market volatility often holds investors back.
-However, historically, investing in stocks has been an important tool in building wealth and can serve as an important part of a diversified portfolio.
+However, historically, investing in stocks has been an essential tool in building wealth and can serve as an important part of a diversified portfolio.
 Today we're exploring why investing in the stock market matters.

 A stock represents ownership in a company.
 Your portion of ownership will depend on how many shares you hold compared to the total number of shares issued by the company.

 Investors who purchase stock are known as the company's stockholders or shareholders.
 The price of a stock reflects the public's level of interest in owning the shares.
 If many investors want to buy shares, they bid against one another, increasing the price.
 If interest is low, there are fewer competing bids, and the price of shares is likely to decline.

 You may hold the stock in the form of a stock certificate, which identifies you as the owner and the number of shares you own.
 Alternatively, and more commonly nowadays, shares can be held in an account with a brokerage firm.

 Your percentage of ownership in a company represents your share of the risks taken and profits generated by the company.
 If the company does well, your share of the earnings will be proportionate to how much of the company's stock you own.
 The reverse is also true.
 Your share of any loss will be similarly proportionate to your percentage of ownership.
 However, you are not personally financially responsible for any share of the liabilities.
 In addition, depending on the company and the types of shares you have, stock ownership could carry other benefits.
 For example, you may be entitled to dividend payments, capital gains payouts, voting rights, and other corporate privileges.